New House – FAQ

 The $12,000,000 campaign includes construction costs estimated at $11,100,000, an additional $500,000 for programming and sustainability to help fund increased operational costs in the new House, and $400,000 to cover the cost of the campaign.

-The current House is 15,000 square feet with 18 guest rooms.
-The new house will be 30,600 square feet and have two separate wings – one exclusively for bone marrow transplant patients and other cancer patients whose immune systems are compromised by their treatment – for a total of 36 rooms.
+Our first Home, located near St. Camillus, was 15,000 square feet with 18 guest rooms, only six of which were accessible without navigating stairs.
+Our new House is 30,600 square feet, ADA-compliant, and features separate wings – one exclusively for those whose immune systems are compromised by their treatment – for a total of 36 rooms.

 The design of the new House allows for future expansion of an additional guest wing.